Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: The sample T Aut for the automaton

 We now define the $T_{Aut}$ part of the characteristic sample, given an acceptor $\aut{A} = \la \Sigma, Q, q_\iota, \delta, \alpha \ra$ that is an IBA, ICA, IPA, IRA, ISA, or IMA.
 This construction is analogous to that of the corresponding part of a characteristic sample for a DFA, with distinguishing experiments that are ultimately periodic $\omega$-words instead of finite strings.

 Let $\aut{M}$ be the automaton of $\aut{A}$ and let $n$ be the number of states of $\aut{M}$.
 Because $\aut{A}$ is an IBA, ICA, IPA, IRA, ISA, or IMA, every state is reachable and every pair of states is distinguishable.
 We define a distinguished set of $n$ \emph{access strings} for the states of $\aut{M}$ as follows.
 For each state $q$, $\access(q)$ is the least string $x$ in the shortlex ordering such that $\delta(q_\iota,x) = q$.
 Given $\aut{A}$, the access strings may be computed in polynomial time by breadth first search.

-Because every pair of states is distinguishable, by Proposition~\ref{prop:poly_distinguishing_experiments}, there exists a set $E$ of at most $n$ distinguishing experiments, each of length at most $n^2 + n^4$, that distinguish every pair of states.
-The issue of computing $E$ is addressed in Section~\ref{sec:poly-time-char-samples}.
+Because every pair of states is distinguishable, by \Cref{prop:poly_distinguishing_experiments}, there exists a set $E$ of at most $n$ distinguishing experiments, each of length at most $n^2 + n^4$, that distinguish every pair of states.
+The issue of computing $E$ is addressed in \Cref{sec:poly-time-char-samples}.
+The sample $T_{Aut}$ consists of all the examples in $(S \cdot E )\cup (S \cdot \Sigma \cdot E)$, labeled to be consistent with $\aut{A}$.
+There are at most $(1 + |\Sigma|)n^2$ labeled examples in $T_{Aut}$, each of length bounded by a polynomial in $n$.
+A learner using $T_{Aut}$ is described next.